 We travel to the Jedediah Smith State Park, part of a whole of four redwood parks.
 We drive on US 101 north and go off on the right to Route 199 heading northeast to the state park.

 10430 odometer.
 We reach the park visitors center.
 We are sent back down the road for two miles to a place we had stopped at, but we concluded that it couldn’t be the start of redwood park trail.
 The name of the road is South Fork Road.
 At the start of our trail trip, we go over two bridges.
-A T-intersection stops.
-We have at stay stile until we figure out do we go right or left.
+At a T-intersection stop, we have at stop until we figure out - do we go right or left.
 Rosemary figures out that we have go right.